 March 15–April 30, 2021

-Self-guided springtime fun awaits families at Bayou Bend Collection and Gardens.
+Self-guided fun awaits families during Spring Discovery Days at Bayou Bend Collection and Gardens.

 ♦ Kid Curators: Facts and Conclusions

 A curator is a person who works at a museum and makes decisions about the art you see.
 Pretend to be a curator on this hunt through the Bayou Bend Collection, and use your sleuthing skills to identify important information about the objects on display. (for ages 9–13)